jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2022/README.md

 CrowdStrike hosted their (hopefully annual) CTF this year running from 2022-07-11 to 2022-07-25.

 It consisted of three tracks for the fictive Cyberthreat actors Catapult Spider, Protective Penguin and Tabloid Jackal.
-Each track was comprised of four challenges each.
+Each track comprised four challenges each.

 ## Write-Ups